-With the growth of the Muslim travel market, varying terminology and definitions have been used to refer to either the total Muslim travel market or its sub-segments.
-Terms such as Muslim Friendly Tourism, Muslim Friendly Travel, Halal travel, Halal tourism has been widely used in the media.
+With the growth of the Halal travel market, varying terminology and definitions have been used to refer to either the total Halal travel market or its sub-segments.
+Terms such as Halal Tourism, Muslim Friendly Travel, and Halal travel has been widely used in the media.
 These terms used have had a varying focus, based on who is using the term and in which context.